usmanmusa1920/flask-unity/docs/custom_auth.rst

     @custom_auth.route('/media/<path:filename>')
     @login_required
     def download_file(filename):
-        """
-        If we use this to show current user profile image, it won't show instead it will download it, so it meant for downloading media file
+        """If we use this to show current user profile image, it won't show instead it will download it, so it meant for downloading media file
         """
         return send_from_directory(UPLOAD_FOLDER, filename, as_attachment=True)